The Path to Permissionlessness

 If a Guardian or Minter misbehaves, the Threshold DAO can vote to remove them.

-Once sweeping is enabled and the Signers are permissionless, any deposit that all Minters refuse to approve or that a Guardian refuses to accept can still be minted every eight hours by the Signers.
+Minters serve a convenience function by enabling "fast minting."
+Importantly, they do not have the ability to gatekeep mint requests; any deposit that all Minters refuse to approve or that a Guardian refuses to accept can still be minted every eight hours by the signers.
 This ensures that the system remains resilient and able to handle situations in which a malicious actor attempts to disrupt the minting process.

 Last updated